 I haven’t a clue how long the documentary will run but if the brain health or Wayne Dyer shows are any indication if you miss them this time they will be back.

-In the last Fitness50 post (here) I wrote about how important it is to manage the basics of health and fitness before worrying about more obtuse treatments and activities.
-It is increasingly clear that food is the primary driver of health and there is hardy any single thing you can do to improve your health and relationship with food that is more valuable than cooking at home.
+It is increasingly clear that food is the primary driver of health and there is hardly any one thing you can do to improve your health and relationship with food that is more valuable than cooking at home.
 Even foods that aren’t quite as good for you, like the donuts shown here, are better for you if cooked at home.

 Obviously tangible benefits…